shawnbutts/sotadata/README.md

 [Shroud of the Avatar](https://www.shroudoftheavatar.com).

-Hopefully, (through community contributions) this will be a complete set of data for developers to use for making their own tools and utilities.
+Hopefully, (through community contributions) this will be a complete set of data for community developers to use for making their own tools and utilities.